ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-hana-sr-co.md

    ```
    {: pre}

-   After you verify that the hooks functions, you can restart the HA cluster.
+   After you verify that the hook functions, you can restart the HA cluster.

 1. Start the HA cluster.